-In late 1944, when it became apparent to the Japanese that the invasion of the Philippines was near, the Japanese attempted to send the healthy POWs to Japan and other countries to work as slave labor.
+In late 1944, when it became apparent to the Japanese that the invasion of the Philippines was near, the Japanese attempted to send the healthy POWs to Japan, and other countries, to work as slave labor.
 This was also an attempt to prevent them from being liberated by the advancing American forces.

 Each day, each POW was given three ounces of water and two half mess kits of raw rice.
 Conditions in the hold were so bad, that the POWs began to develop heat blisters.

 The POWs discover that although the Japanese had removed the lights in the hold, they had not turned off the power to the lights.
 Some of the prisoners were able to wire the ship's blowers into this electrical system.
-Doing this allowed fresh air into the hold.
+Doing this allowed fresh air in the hold.
 The blowers were disconnected two days later when the Japanese discovered what had been done.

 The Japanese soon realized that if they did not do something many of the POWs would die.
-To prevent this, they opened the ship's number two hold and transferred 600 POWs into it.
+To prevent this, they opened the ship's number two hold and transferred 800 POWs into it.
 During the transfer, one POW was shot while attempting to escape.

-The Arisan Maru returned to Manila on October 20th.
-There, it joined a convoy.
-On October 21st, the convoy left Manila and entered the South China Sea.
-The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs.
-This made the ships targets for American submarines.
-The POWs in the hold became so desperate that they prayed for the ship to be sunk.
+The Arisan Maru returned to Manila on October 20, where it joined a twelve ship convoy.
+On October 21, the convoy left Manila and entered the South China Sea.
+The Japanese refused to mark POW ships with red crosses to indicate they were carrying POWs making them targets for American submarines.
+In addition, U.S. Military Intelligence was reading the Japanese messages as fast as the Japanese.
+To protect this secret, they did not tell the submarine crews that ships were carrying POWs which made the ships targets for the submarines.
+The POWs in the hold became so desperate that they prayed for the ship to be hit by torpedoes.

 Pvt.
 Leon Foster Atha died in the sinking of the Arisan Maru on October 24, 1944.
-Since he was lost as sea, his name appears on The Tablets of the Missing at the American Military Cemetery outside of Manila.
+Since he was lost as sea, his name appears on the Tablets of the Missing at the American Military Cemetery outside of Manila.

 It should be mentioned that Leon's wife, Jeanette, never remarried.
 She passed away on April 8, 2004, and was buried at Glasgow Municipal Cemetery in Glasgow, Kentucky.
 She had Leon's name placed on the headstone next to her name.